 - be assertive – don’t be pressured into drinking more than you want or intend to

 - know your limits and stick to them

-- stay busy, don't just sit and drink - dance or have a game of pool if you're at a pub
+- stay busy, don't just sit and drink

 - try not to confuse large measures of alcohol with standard measures (for example, a glass of wine served at a party or at home may be much larger than the standard 125ml)